Menzies01/Menzies01/README.md

 - 👋 Hi, I’m @Menzies
-- 👀 I’m interested in Network and Information Security
+- 👀 I’m interested in Systems management and Information Security
 - 🌱 I’m currently learning Information Technology
 - 💞️ I’m looking to collaborate on Java, C++, Javascript, Python and PHP projects
 - 📫 How to reach me dlaminispacebar@gmail.com